-Volunteer Service Award to D. Richard Cobb
+Volunteer service award to D. Richard Cobb

 Cobb’s extensive list of volunteer commitments has included chairing the ACS Committee on Nominations & Elections, the Committee on Technician Affairs, the Committee on Membership Affairs, and the Committee on Admissions.

-“Through Richard’s past leadership efforts, ACS has significantly changed how it addresses membership needs including when and how membership is granted to applied chemical technology professionals, actively seeking to sunset committees that no longer bring value to the Society, working to enhance the effectiveness of ACS by facilitating the dissolution of a division (Chemical Technicians) and moving its remaining valued member services to an existing committee (Technician Affairs),” says Michael Mautino, who has served on numerous committees with Cobb.
+“Through Richard’s past leadership efforts, ACS has significantly changed how it addresses membership needs, including when and how membership is granted to applied chemical technology professionals, actively seeking to sunset committees that no longer bring value to the society, working to enhance the effectiveness of ACS by facilitating the dissolution of a division [the Division of Chemical Technicians] and moving its remaining valued member services to an existing committee,” the Committee on Technician Affairs, says Michael Mautino, who has served on numerous committees with Cobb.

 Cobb acknowledges that it hasn’t always been an easy road to getting involved in the society.
 “A couple of the first experiences I had were doors being shut, and that was because I was a technician,” he says.
 That experience instilled in him a conviction to help mentor others into leadership roles.

-“The numerous people he has nurtured and mentored have gone on to become councilors, chairs, and taken other leadership roles in divisions, committees, and local sections,” says John Engelman, who has served alongside Cobb in numerous committees.
+“The numerous people he has nurtured and mentored have gone on to become councilors and chairs and taken other leadership roles in divisions, committees, and local sections,” says John Engelman, who has served alongside Cobb on numerous committees.
 “He has an outstanding record, through his personal one-on-one effort, of filling the leadership pipeline within ACS.”

 Join the conversation